ramrom/rams_dot_files/cheatsheets/datastore_cheatsheet.md

     - can use a bloom filter to keep track of what keys are in the SST segment
     - no false negatives, so can definitely ignore searching SST then, saving time for a read
     - can increase filter size (esp during compaction) to redude false positive rate
-- deletiion of key - uses tombstones; a marker that indicates key is deleted when read
+- deletion of key - uses tombstones; a marker that indicates key is deleted when read
     - key can be hard deleted during compaction
 - compaction - merging two segments of SST into one in the background
     - this greatly increases read performance